Forum Fungal Issues Red thread lawn disease, what causes…

 @KJ Thanks so much makes my life easier

-• Garry Bainbridge
+• Garry B

 Can you put photo up of the wider lawn?
 Photo is also too far away to ID what is going on, take a close up.
 When needing a fungal ID we need a close up of the blade of grass to see if there is any spores on them.